-Now you may find that statement weird but trust us, after booking over 25 million dollars worth of Cruises we know more & more people these days are concerned about staying healthy when they travel and after 57 Cruises of personal experience we can tell you it’s for sure simpler to do that when on a River Cruise!!
+Now you may find that statement weird but trust us, after booking over 35 million dollars worth of Cruises for our Clients we know more & more people these days are concerned about staying healthy when they travel and after 66 Cruises of personal experience we can tell you it’s for sure simpler to do that when on a River Cruise!!

 For one, there isn’t food everywhere you look.

 Don’t get us wrong, the food is great onboard…